F286/VsHelix/README.md

 the newly inserted line with the indentation of the surrounding text.
 Pressing <kbd>Esc</kbd> now closes any active IntelliSense sessions before returning to normal mode.
+The `y` key copies all active selections to the clipboard while `p` pastes that text at each caret location.